Skip to Main Content

 Attorney General Opinions

-Below you will find links to Texas Attorney General opinions issued regarding eight-liners.
-While attorney general opinions can be highly persuasive and are entitled to great weight, the ultimate determination of a law's applicability, meaning or constitutionality is left to the courts.
+Below you will find links to Texas Attorney General opinions related to eight-liner machines.
+While attorney general opinions can be persuasive, they are not binding.
+Interpretation of state law is left to the courts.